opendevshop/devshop/README.md

 # Yaml Tests

-A composer plugin to make it as simple as possible to define a list of commands that get passed to GitHub Commit Status API
+Yaml Tests is a simple composer plugin tthat make it as simple as possible to define and run a set of tests.

 The plugin provides a composer command that simply reads a YML file and runs the lines as a process.

+The output is rendered in a way to be easier to read, and proper exit code returns if a single process fails.

 It can be installed "locally" (included in your composer.json file) or "globally" (installed into the global "composer" command.

 ## Installation

-Keeping `yaml-tests` in your `composer.json` is the most stable way to operate, since the version is pinned.
+Keeping `yaml-tests` in your `composer.json` (local install) is the most stable way to operate, since the version is pinned.

 ### Local Install